Dryer - Noises

 - Check for foreign objects in the drum like coins, paper clips, etc. Buttons and zippers will make a rattling sound as they roll around in the drum.

 - A frayed or damaged belt will make a thumping sound, which would require service.

 If your dryer is making unusual noises and the above suggestions do not resolve the situation, discontinue use of the dryer until it has been checked by a qualified servicer.
 Continued use may cause wear of other parts, making the repair more costly.

-To schedule a service appointment, please contact GE Consumer Service at 1-800-432-2737 or schedule a service appointment on-line.
+To schedule a service appointment, please contact GE Appliance Service at 1-800-432-2737 or schedule a service appointment on-line.